cst1201-d644-sp2016/Syllabus/README.md

   - **Deadlines** and **due dates** for assignments will be assigned in class.
   - **Late assignments will be penalized.**
   - Assignments are the result of individual effort unless otherwise noted (e.g., group projects).
+  - Group assignments are the result of **group effort by the particular group only**.
   - Coding assignments that **do not compile** will result in an **automatic grade of 0**.
 - Quizzes and exams
   - Tests are 60 minutes.